 - Peanut butter and jelly

-- Pet food (call ahead and make sure the food pantry accepts it)
+- Pet food (call ahead and make sure your local food pantry accepts it)

 - School snack food for children – pudding cups, fruit cups, individual snacks, trail mix,